 Anal fissures are very common in young infants but can affect people of any age.
-Most anal fissures get better with simple treatments, such as increased fiber intake or sitz baths.
-Some people with anal fissures may need medication or, occasionally, surgery.
+Most anal fissures get better with simple treatments, such as increased fiber intake or soaking in a warm-water bath.
+Some people with anal fissures may need medicine or, occasionally, surgery.

 When to see a doctor

-See your doctor if you have pain during bowel movements or notice blood on stools or toilet paper after a bowel movement.
+See your health care provider if you have pain during bowel movements or notice blood on stools or toilet paper after a bowel movement.

 Less common causes of anal fissures include: